Sillybutts/SLAB/README.md

 All STLs were exported in print orientation.
 F3D & STEP source files are also provided.

-The Trigger, CatchPusher, GripPanels and LeverBody parts need supports.
+The Rail, Handguard, Trigger, CatchPusher, GripPanels and LeverBody parts need supports.

 The Rail, Ram, RodCap, PrintedPin, and PinCap parts require brims.